raviwu/gradleDemo/README.md

-# A simple demo repo for gradle build tool.
+# A simple demo repo for gradle build tool

 ## Build Phases of Gradle